Frequently Asked Questions

 Can Somatic Experiencing therapy help with panic attacks and anxiety attacks?

 Yes, Somatic Experiencing therapy can assist with reducing anxiety and help to limit and even stop panic attacks.
 Anxiety and panic attacks are often related to past traumatic experiences, chronic stress or attachment disruptions.
-Somatic Experiencing therapists can address these through body exercises and other techniques that help release the feelings of panic and loss of control.
+Somatic Experiencing therapists can address anxiety through body exercises and other techniques that help release the feelings of urgency and loss of control.
 Learn more about how Somatic Experiencing can help with panic and anxiety attacks.

 How can Somatic Experiencing therapy address chronic feelings of shame?